DimensionSoftware/instant-skeleton/README.md

 10. **What about iOS/Droid &amp; and mobile devices?**

-       Instant Skeleton is designed to drop right into a [Cordova Container](https://cordova.apache.org/)!
+       Instant Skeleton is designed to drop right into a [Cordova Container](https://cordova.apache.org/) and [NW.js](http://nwjs.io/)!
+[React Native](https://github.com/facebook/react-native) support is on the horizon.

 11. **Does this work with io.js?**